gvessio/gvessio.github.io/_pages/about.md

 Teaching is a big part of what I do!
 Here are my current courses:
 * 🧠 ***Deep Learning***, M.Sc. in Data Science

   Deep learning is still more like alchemy than chemistry—a blend of intuition, experimentation, and a bit of magic—but it's precisely this "alchemy" that powers AI as the transformative technology it is today.
-In this course, students dive into both the theoretical foundations and the hands-on applications of deep learning, exploring how neural networks and advanced architectures drive innovation across industries.
+In this course, students dive into both the theoretical foundations and the hands-on applications of deep learning, exploring how neural networks and advanced architectures drive innovation across fields.

 * 🤖 ***Computational Intelligence***, B.Sc. in Computer Science